What the heck are essences?

 Hydration is the key word here.
 The main job of an essence is to add an extra layer of hydration.
-The Koreans are obsessed with hydration, because they know it’s what makes their skin glow, keeps it soft and supple, and even helps the other skincare products they apply next penetrate their skin the better.
+The Koreans are obsessed with hydration, because they know it’s what makes their skin glow, keeps it soft and supple, and even helps the other skincare products they apply next better penetrate their skin.

 I wouldn’t say they are a must, but, if you wanted to add one to your skincare routine, which one should you choose?
-As it’s said that Missha Time Revolution First Treatment Essence is a dupe for SK-II Facial Treatment Essence, I thought we could start comparing these two:
+I narrowed it down to two…

 Let’s clear up some confusion first.
 If you have a bottle of SK-II Facial Treatment Essence, the first ingredient may be named Saccharomicopsis Ferment Filtrate.
 That’s what SK-II thought Pitera was.
 As it turns out, Pitera actually belongs to the Galactomyces family, hence the new name on the newer bottles.

 So, what does Galactomyces Ferment Filtrate (Pitera) do in skincare?
 Good question.
-There is some research that claims this yeast can improve skin’s barrier function, which is essential to keep moisture in, and help skin stay hydrated.
+There is some research that claims this yeast can improve skin’s barrier function (essential to keep moisture in) and help skin stay hydrated.
 One study also claims it has antioxidant and brightening properties that can prevent wrinkles and reduce dark spots.

 The problem?
 Research on galactomyces is really scant, so we really need more proof before hailing it as a big skincare breakthrough.
 It looks promising, though, so using it wouldn’t certainly do any harm.